Wheel-based cipher machine

 In order to support the CCM rotor set,

-the Typex machine had to be modified somewhat.
+the Typex Mark 22 machine had to be modified into a

-The most obvious modification is the presence of two vertical mounting posts
+The most visible change is the presence of four vertical mounting posts

-that were used to keep the CCM rotor basket in place (1).
+that were used for mounting the CCM rotor basket to it (1).